Why Isn't My Book in Every Bookshop?

 The Commercial Realities of Bookselling

 Thanks to developments in technology, online retailers can list and sell a book without holding significant stock.
 This is excellent news for indie and self-publishing authors.
-With the right set-up - usually involving Print on Demand (POD) - your book can be listed by almost every major online retailer worldwide.
-Readers can find it easily, view the cover and description, and purchase quickly.
+With the right set-up - usually involving Print on Demand (POD) - your book can be made widely available through major online retailers worldwide.
+Readers can find it easily, view the cover and description, and order a copy with minimal delay.

 Physical bookshops operate very differently.
 Traditional retail is based on sale-or-return, meaning bookshops can take a chance on new titles but return any unsold copies.
-For an indie or self-published author to supply hundreds of shops, thousands of copies may need to be printed and held in stock with no guarantee of sales.
-Returned books often come back damaged or unsellable, and the costs fall to the author.
-It is a high-risk model.
+For an indie or self-published author to supply hundreds of shops, a large number of copies may need to be printed and held in stock, with no guarantee of sales.
+Returned books often come back damaged or unsellable, and the cost of this sits with the publisher or author.
+It can carry significant financial risk.

-• Being available at a wholesaler does not guarantee orders.
-Bookshops still need a reason to select your title, which means building 'discoverability’ through PR, marketing and visibility.
+• Being listed with a wholesaler does not guarantee orders - bookshops still need a reason to select your title

-• Sales representation exists, but is selective and costly.
-Most reps choose established or clearly commercial titles and take high commission, so this route requires careful thought.
+• Sales representation exists, but is selective and can be costly, so this route requires careful consideration

-• Most books now sell online, unless the author is already well known and supported by significant in-store promotion funded by a traditional publisher.
+• Most books now sell online unless the author is already well known or supported by significant in-store promotion

 Printing in Bulk

-Bulk printing offers larger-volume lithographic or digital printing with a wider choice of paper stocks and finishes, including traditional plate sections for enhanced image quality.
+Bulk printing refers to larger-volume lithographic or digital print runs, offering a wider choice of paper stocks and finishes, including traditional plate sections for high-quality image reproduction.

 Key Points:

-• It offers greater flexibility in paper and cover finishes.
+• It offers greater flexibility in paper, binding, and cover finishes.

-• Distribution must be arranged separately to ensure the necessary trade discounts for wholesalers and retailers.
+• Distribution must be arranged separately to ensure appropriate trade discounts for wholesalers and retailers

-• Higher discounts make it more commercially viable for UK bookshops to stock your book, though author marketing is still essential.
+• Higher discounts can make a book more commercially viable for bookshops, though author-led marketing is still essential

-• Reprints can be ordered in batches of 250+ (smaller quantities are possible but costlier).
+• Reprints are typically ordered in batches of 250+ copies (smaller quantities are possible but less cost-effective)

 The Benefits of Print on Demand (POD)